danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         return df_tmp

 Here we define a function called *plot_returns_bar_chart* to create a **Bar Chart** using the **matplotlib** package.
-It also takes a return dataframe, Ticker name and period type as parameters but also a return type.
+It also takes a return dataframe, Ticker name and period type as input parameters as well as a return type.

         def plot_returns_bar_chart(df_tmp, ticker, period, return_type):